elejeune11/FM-Track/README.md

 ## Usage

 Below is a short example script intended for use on the [data](examples/data) folder.
-It (1) uses FM-Track to construct the cellular boundaries from images, (2) uses FM-Track to locate the bead positions from images, and (3) runs the actual tracking algorithm.
+It uses FM-Track to (1) construct the cellular boundaries from images, (2) locate the bead positions from images, and (3) run the actual tracking algorithm.

 ```Python
 import fmtrack